|Nutritional Guidelines (per serving)|

-Curry leaves lend an Indian influence to this Malaysian seafood recipe.
+Curry leaves lend an Indian influence to this Malaysian seafood recipe that will please and impress whomever you cook it for.

 - 1 pound tiger prawns, fresh or frozen